jahuty/jahuty-ruby/README.md

 It is multi-platform, and we strive to make it run equally well on Windows, Linux, and OSX.

-Add this line to your application's `Gemfile`, where `x` is the latest major version number:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem "jahuty", "~> 1.0"